irfanhakim-as/linux-wiki/topics/obs.md

 2. Create a `plugins` folder for OBS.

-    For the Flatpak version of OBS:
+    If you are using the Flatpak version of OBS:

     ```sh
     mkdir -p ~/.var/app/com.obsproject.Studio/config/obs-studio/plugins
     ```

-    For the non-Flatpak version of OBS:
+    **Alternatively**, if you are using the native version of OBS:

     ```sh
     mkdir -p ~/.config/obs-studio/plugins